qossmic/deptrac/README.md

 ![ModelController1](examples/ModelController2.png)

-deptrac is now finding 2 violations because the relation from the controller to models layer isn't allowed by default. the console output shows exacly the lines deptrac found.
+Deptrac is now finding 2 violations because the relation from the controller to models layer isn't allowed by default.
+The console output shows exactly the lines deptrac found.

 ## Ruleset (Allowing Dependencies)
-by default deptrac will raise a violation for every dependency between layers. in real software you want to allow dependencies between different kind of layers.
+By default deptrac will raise a violation for every dependency between layers.
+In real software you want to allow dependencies between different kind of layers.

-for example a lot of architectures define some kind of *Controllers*, *Services* and *Repositories*. a natural approach would be allowing:
+For example a lot of architectures define some kind of *Controllers*, *Services* and *Repositories*.
+A natural approach would be allowing:

 - controllers to access service, but not repositories
 - services to access repositories, but not controllers
 - repositories neither services nor controllers.

-we can define this using such a depfile:
+We can define this using such a depfile:

 ```yml
 paths: ["./examples/ControllerServiceRepository1/"]